Liberal Alliance (Denmark)

 The Liberal Alliance (LA; /da/) is a classical liberal and right-libertarian political party in Denmark.
 The party is a component of the centre-right bloc in Danish politics.
-The party's platform is based upon economic liberalism, promotion of tax cuts, reduction of welfare programmes, and a critical, oppositional stance towards European integration.
+The party's platform is based upon economic liberalism, promotion of tax cuts, reduction of welfare programmes, socially libertarian policies, and a pragmatic, but oppositional stance towards European integration.

 From November 2016 to June 2019, the Liberal Alliance (I) was part of the Lars Løkke Rasmussen III Cabinet a three-party coalition government, alongside Liberal Party (Venstre) and the Conservative People's Party (Det Konservative Folkeparti).
 At the 2022 Danish general election, the party won 14 seats.
 It has 15 seats after Pernille Vermund chose to join the party.